 The following settings can be adjusted from the context toolbar:

-- Flow—how fast the brush effect is applied (1% is very slow, 100% is immediate).
+Flow—how fast the pixel brush effect is applied (1% is very slow, 100% is immediate).
 Type directly in the text box or drag the pop-up slider to set the value.

-- Hardness—how hard the edges of the brush stroke are.
+Hardness—how hard the edges of the pixel brush are.
 The brush appears softer as the percentage decreases.
 Type directly in the text box or drag the pop-up slider to set the value.

-- Force pressure to control size—Click to control brush stroke size with pressure if using a pressure-sensitive device.
+Force pressure to control size—Click to control brush size with pressure if using a pressure-sensitive device.
 This overrides brush defaults.

-- Wet Edges—builds paint up along the edges of your brush stroke, producing a watercolor effect.
+Wet Edges—builds paint up along the edges of your pixel brush stroke, producing a watercolour effect.